aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::ForEach.md

 ### Why is the name of the intrinsic function “Fn::ForEach”?

 CloudFormation considered other syntax names for this intrinsic function such as  `Fn::Map`, `Fn::Repeat`, and `Fn::Build`.
 Based on our research and community feedback, we have decided to choose `Fn::ForEach` as the looping function name. `Fn::ForEach` is easy to understand for non-programmers and first-time cloud customers.
 Additionally, for advanced CloudFormation customers `Fn::ForEach` represents that for each element in a given collection, a given template fragment would be replicated.
 For example, customers can replicate a collection [“Transit”, “Public”] to generate two fragments of `AWS::EC2::SubnetNetworkAclAssociation` resource type.
 See [Appendix A](#appendix-a-pros-and-cons-matrix-for-looping-function-names) for a pros and cons matrix of these function names.

+### Can I use an Object for the Collection instead of a List?

+This feature will not be available in the initial release (see [Potential Follow-up Features](#potential-follow-up-features)).
+If there's enough ask for this feature, then it can be added in the future (see [GitHub issue](https://github.com/aws-cloudformation/cfn-language-discussion/issues/118) with potential future enhancements to the `Fn::ForEach` intrinsic function).

+### Can I output a List instead of a merging an Object to its parent object?

+This feature will not be available in the initial release (see [Potential Follow-up Features](#potential-follow-up-features)).
+If there's enough ask for this feature, then it can be added in the future (see [GitHub issue](https://github.com/aws-cloudformation/cfn-language-discussion/issues/118) with potential future enhancements to the `Fn::ForEach` intrinsic function).

+### Can I use Modules within Fn::ForEach?

+This feature will not be available in the initial release (see [Potential Follow-up Features](#potential-follow-up-features)).
+If there's enough ask for this feature, then it can be added in the future (see [GitHub issue](https://github.com/aws-cloudformation/cfn-language-discussion/issues/118) with potential future enhancements to the `Fn::ForEach` intrinsic function).

 ## Examples